Alaska Court Records

 - The spouses’ marital status before the marriage.

 Alaska’s Marriage Records are maintained by the Alaska Bureau of Vital Statistics, the Department of Health, and the courts.
-The types of marriage records maintained by these governmental agencies include:
+The types of marriage records maintained by these governmental agencies include civil records such as:

 - Marriage Licenses